SoontirFell/PlaylistRx/README.md

-# playlistr
+# PlaylistRx
-Playlist creator from reddit saved list

-Placeholder note
+Creat YouTube, SoundCloud, and Spotify playlists based on your saved Reddit links.